tccontre/Reg-Restore-Persistence-Mole/README.md

 ## POC GOAL
 modify the existing registry entry in ```HKCU\Software\\Microsoft\\Windows\\CurrentVersion\\Run``` using RegSave and Regstore API to gain persistence in targeted host.

-note: this poc needs admin to execute properly
+notes: this poc needs an admin privileges to execute properly

 ## POC Use Case
 1. Adjust Token Privilege ```SeBackupPrivilege``` to be able to save ```HKCU\\Software\\Microsoft\\Windows\\CurrentVersion\\Run``` registry hive.